Gone Home

 You have rated this

-However, since the game mostly uses the environment to tell its story it is jarring to come across Sam’s voice emerging from nothing after the inspection of a random object.
-The game tries to justify this structure by showing letters written to Kaitlin with the same words, but it doesn’t stop this narrative structure from feeling artificial.
+By examining certain objects, we also unlock some audio files of Sam talking to her sister.
+We may control Kaitlin, but it’s Sam who is Gone Home‘s true protagonist.
+Her sensitive and touching story deals with coming to terms with one’s own sexuality, and the family problems that may arise from this.
+There’s a touching moment, for example, where Sam reveals her disappointment at seeing that her parents’ reaction to discovering her “secret” was not one of fury – as she feared – but even worse, one of denial: “It’s a phase!” they say dismissively.
+However, since the game mostly uses the environment to tell its story it is simply jarring to come across Sam’s voice emerging from nothing after the inspection of a random object.
+The game tries to justify this structure by showing letters written to Kaitlin with the same words, but it doesn’t stop this from feeling artificial.

-Gone Home’s biggest flaw, however, lies in another aspect of its narrative, which is perfectly represented by the moment the player finds bloodstains in a bathtub and a pot of red dye at its side: the narrative is completely built with Red Herrings.
-Red Herrings are false clues positioned in the narrative to divert the attention of the player/reader/viewer from the points that really matter.
-In Gone Home, there is an insistence on making the players believe that something supernatural is taking place in the house.
+Gone Home’s biggest flaw, however, lies in another aspect of its narrative, which is perfectly represented by the moment Kaitlin finds bloodstains in a bathtub and a pot of red dye at its side: the game is completely built with Red Herrings.
+Red Herrings are false clues positioned in the story to divert our attention from the points that really matter: they’re a magician’s trick, the one that makes us look at an elaborate hand movement so we can’t see them moving a card with the other.

-The atmosphere of the game is so well built that it reinforces this supernatural aspect.
-The only sound accompanying the players through the rooms is that of the storm rumbling outside, with the occasional thunder causing spikes of tension.
-The room lights are always dimmed at first, and they even flicker now and then.
-Players will find Sam’s notes about hauntings, apparitions in the hallways, and televisions suddenly turning on.
-They will encounter an Ouija board, a pentagram drawn on a table, and even mysterious secret passages around the house.
+In Gone Home, there is an insistence on making us believe that there’s something supernatural taking place in the house.
+The eerie atmosphere is so well-built that it reinforces this sense of mystery and dread: the only sound accompanying us through the rooms is that of the storm raging outside, with the occasional thunder causing spikes of tension.
+The lights in the rooms are always dimmed at first, and they even flicker now and then.
+But Kaitlin will also find Sam’s notes talking about hauntings, apparitions in the hallways, and televisions will suddenly turn on.
+We will come across an Ouija board, a pentagram drawn on a table, and even creepy secret passages around the house.

 December 07, 2018